Fer-front/creditas-challenge/data-engineering/README.md

 Keep in mind that "lead" is an interested person, which may or may not become a customer.
 The _lead_ becomes a customer when he/she signs the contract.

-Please note that in the column `credit_decision`, an `A` stands for *Approval* and a `D` stands for *Denied*.
+Please note that in the column `credit_decision`, an `A` stands for *Approved* and a `D` stands for *Denied*.
 Also, you will notice that even if a customer is approved he/she may give up and don't sign the contract; which, in turn, will generate no revenue.

 ### What the user needs to answer